HL7/davinci-deqm/source/pages/index.md

 This Implementation Guide is based upon the prior work from the [US Core], [QI Core], and [HEDIS] Implementation Guides and their artifacts with support from the [Da Vinci] initiative which is a private effort to accelerate the adoption of Health Level Seven International Fast Healthcare Interoperability Resources (HL7® FHIR®) as the standard to support and integrate value-based care (VBC) data exchange across communities.
 As an HL7 FHIR Implementation Guide, changes to this specification are managed by the sponsoring [Clinical Quality Information (CQI)] and [Clinical Decision Support (CDS)] workgroups and are incorporated as part of the standard balloting process.

+## How to read this Guide

+This Guide is divided into several pages which are listed at the top of each page in the menu bar.

+- [Home]\: The home page provides the introduction and background for the Clinical Quality Measures Ecosystem and The Data Exchange For Quality Measures.

+- [Framework]\: These pages provides guidance on the set of FHIR transactions that provide a general framework to enable the exchange of measure data.

+  -  [General Guidance] gives overall guidance including preconditions, assumptions and an overview of the FHIR artifacts used in the different  reporting scenarios.

+  -  [Data Exchange] gives guidance on the interactions between Consumers and Producers to exchange the data-of-interest for a measure.

+  -  [Individual Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the individual reports for a measure.

+  -  [Summary Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the summary reports for a measure.

+- [Use cases]\: Three exemplar use cases are presented to demonstrate how to implement the DEQM framework for a particular measure.

+    - [Medication Reconciliation (MRP)]\: This example shows how to implement a data exchange, and individual and summary measure reporting for the medication reconciliation post-discharge measure.

+    - [Colorectal Cancer Screening (COL)]\: The colonoscopy measure (HEDIS Colorectal Cancer Screening/CMS130) is an example of a process measure evaluating screenings for preventive health services.
+Screening measures assess the number of eligible persons receiving clinical guideline recommended screening services during the measurement period.

+    - [Venous Thromboembolism Prophylaxis (VTE-1)]\: This example is based on an existing CMS Eligible Hospital program measure (CMS108v7).
+It is an example of a process measure, using proportion scoring and is within the Preventative Care Meaningful Measure Area.

+- [Profiles and Extensions]\: This page lists the set of Profile and Extension that are defined in this guide to exchange quality data.

+- [Operations]\: This page lists the standard FHIR and DEQM defined Operations that are used in the DEQM transactions to exchange quality data.

+- [Terminology]\: This page lists the value sets and code system defined in the DEQM guide and used in the DEQM transactions to exchange quality data.

+- [Capability statements]\: This set of pages describes the expected FHIR capabilities of the various DEQM actors.

+- [Downloads]\: This page provides links to downloadable artifacts.

 ## Background

 ### Clinical Quality Measures Ecosystem and The Data Exchange For Quality Measures Implementation Guide